mhsantos/rlcp/docs/design.md

          rlcp run "ls -la"
          rlcp run "tail -f server.log"

-    get <job id>
+    status <job id>
-        gets the status and output (if available) of a scheduled job
+        gets the status for the job or an error message if the id is invalid.

         Example:
-        rlcp get bf7a1eae-8d25-4de5-995b-8c4d3ef8b848
+        rlcp status bf7a1eae-8d25-4de5-995b-8c4d3ef8b848

+    output <job id>
+        prints the output for the job or an error message if the id is invalid.

+        Example:
+        rlcp output 8060271e-b776-4444-9e75-bd2e3db3cc7d

     del <job id>
         deletes a scheduled job